blmalone/blmalone.github.io/_pages/about.md

 My mission is to use my skills to help educate people about [crypto](/crypto).

-Occasionally, I'll write about [other topics](/growth) that'll help you and I understand the world.
+Occasionally, I'll write about [other topics](/growth) that peak my interest.

 ---